cisocrgroup/ocrd_cis/README.md

 ```

 ### ocrd-cis-ocropy-segment
-The ocropy-segment tool can be used to segment regions into lines.
+The `ocropy-segment` tool can be used to segment (pages or) regions of a page into lines.
-It runs a (ad-hoc binarization and) line segmentation on every text region of every PAGE in the input file group, and adds a TextLine element with the resulting polygon outline to the annotation of the output PAGE.
+It runs a line segmentation on every (page or) text region of every PAGE in the input file group, and adds (text regions containing) TextLine elements with the resulting polygon outlines to the annotation of the output PAGE.
+(Does not detect tables or images.)
 ```sh
 ocrd-cis-ocropy-segment \
   --input-file-grp OCR-D-SEG-BLOCK \